divanvisagie/blog/content/post/open-api/index.md

 security: []
 ```

 Now you may be thinking to yourself: "You said easier to read", and this document at first glance admittedly looks a little complicated.
 But while this may not be the best format for humans to read, since OpenAPI is a standard, it makes it very easy for programs to read.
-As a result there exists a large selection of tools that allow you to visualise these documents, one such as tool is the [Swagger Editor](https://editor.swagger.io/).
+As a result there exists a large selection of tools that allow you to visualise these documents, one such tool is the [Swagger Editor](https://editor.swagger.io/).

 ![Screenshot_2020-06-18_at_20.33.30.png](Screenshot_2020-06-18_at_20.33.30.png)